christianburger/shelfbot/README.md

 Shelfbot is a ROS 2 application for a delivery robot, featuring autonomous navigation using the Nav2 stack and visual SLAM with RTAB-Map.

-The project is a comprehensive robotic system designed to simulate and control a four-wheeled robot.
-It includes a detailed robot model, simulation environments, and control interfaces that allow for both simulated and real-time operation.
+The project is a comprehensive robotic system designed to control a four-wheeled robot.
+It includes a detailed robot model and control interfaces that allow for real-time operation.

 ## Features

 - **Autonomous Navigation**: Utilizes the industry-standard ROS 2 Nav2 stack for robust and flexible path planning, obstacle avoidance, and goal execution.
 - **Visual SLAM**: Employs RTAB-Map for real-time Simultaneous Localization and Mapping (SLAM) using the robot's camera, allowing it to navigate in previously unseen environments.
 - **Sensor Fusion**: Uses `robot_localization` (EKF) to fuse data from wheel odometry, providing a more accurate and stable estimate of the robot's position.
-- **Simulation and Real-World Operation**: The robot can be operated in a Gazebo simulation or with real hardware.
+- **Real-World Operation**: The robot can be operated with real hardware.
 - **ROS 2 Control**: Integrated with `ros2_control` for a standardized hardware abstraction layer.

 ## System Architecture